 }

-Let’s break down the different parts of the “for” loop:
+Let’s dissect the various components of the “for” loop:

-- Initialization: This part is executed only once at the beginning of the loop.
-It is used to set up the loop control variable(s) and initialize them to a specific value.
-Typically, you declare and initialize a loop control variable here.
+- Initialization: At the start of the loop, this section is only performed once.
+It is employed to initialize and set up the loop control variable(s) to a particular value.
+Usually, this is where you declare and initialize the loop control variable.

-- Condition: The condition is evaluated before each iteration of the loop.
-If the condition evaluates to true, the loop’s code block is executed; otherwise, the loop terminates, and the program moves on to the next statement after the loop.
+- Condition: Prior to each loop iteration, the condition is assessed.
+If the condition evaluates to true, the loop’s code block is executed; if not, the program moves on to the statement that comes after the loop.

 Output: